slothdude/CMSC430-Final/README.txt

 true if arg1 is false

+RUN TIME ERRORS

+I tried to make a divide by zero error be thrown during the prim evaluation but it threw a divide by zero for me so I kind of moved on, only to run out of time later

 BUILT IN DATA TYPES

-I made strings that essentially just use a tag.
-Strings are defined as lists of chars, which tag a quoted symbol like so: (char 'c). (mystring? s) and (mychar? c) predicates were added to utils.rkt right before datum definitions. examples:
+I made strings that just use a tag.
+Mystrings are defined as lists of chars, which tag a quoted symbol like (char 'c).
+Nested mystring are not permitted.
+Predicates (mystring? s) and (mychar? c) were added to utils.rkt right before datum definitions. examples:
 > (mychar? '(char 'a))
 #t
 > (mystring? '(string (char 'a)(char 'b)))